intercom/ember-undo-stack/README.md

 ## Installation

-This is an Ember CLI addon, so all you need to do is
+This is an Ember CLI addon, to install:

 `npm install ember-undo-stack --save`